Home Automation - FAQ

 Start with a select the type of smart home application you're most interested in, dial in your level of technical expertise or hit the many forums which help you build a complete package with everything you need to get started.
 You'll be able to select from many products ranging from simple solutions including plug in-modules, up to more intermediate kits that might require replacing wall switches and outlets, up to advanced offerings that should only be tackled by the most experienced DIYers.

 From there, it's a simple matter of picking the Z-Wave devices that make the most sense for the way you want to interact with your smart home.
 Connected lighting products like dimmers, outlets and light bulbs are a great way to save energy, enhance security, and take a bit of hassle out of your everyday life.
-A Z-Wave thermostat is an excellent way to conserve energy and adapt the cooling and heating of your home to your personal schedule, rather than relying on rigid day-and-time programming.
+A Z-Wave or WiFi thermostat is an excellent way to conserve energy and adapt the cooling and heating of your home to your personal schedule, rather than relying on rigid day-and-time programming.

 What if I don't have a Internet Connection?